TranNgocKhoa/hello-doctor/README.md

  ## How to import this project to IntelliJ IDEA

- I don't know how to do in other IDE but in IntelliJ IDEA, you could do following steops:
+ I don't know how to do in other IDE but in IntelliJ IDEA, you could do following steps:

  1. Open project's folder
  2. On **Maven Toolbox**, click **(+)** button *(All Maven Projects)* and then choose `pom.xml` files.